chaoukisahli/Natural-convection-of-a-Newtonian-fluid-within-a-semi-elliptical-tank-saturated-by-a-porous-medium/README.md

 this repository contains concluded projects, and a description of the one im currently working on.<br />
                                     ---------------------------- <br />
-Ce repository contient mes projets conlcus, ainsi qu'une description du projet en cours.
+Ce repository contient des projets conclus, ainsi qu'une description de celui sur lequel je travaille actuellement.